ibm-cloud-docs/speech-to-text/acoustic-create.md

 ## Add audio to the custom acoustic model
 {: #addAudio}

 Once you create your custom acoustic model, the next step is to add audio resources to it.
+You use the `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}` method to add an audio resource to a custom model.
 You can add

 -   An individual audio file in any format that is supported for speech recognition (see [Audio formats](/docs/services/speech-to-text/audio-formats.html)).
-For more information about using audio-type resources, see [Working with audio files](/docs/services/speech-to-text/acoustic-resource.html#workingAudio).
 -   An archive file (a **.zip** or **.tar.gz** file) that includes multiple audio files.
-All audio files added with the same archive file must have the same audio format.
-When you load many audio files, gathering the files into a single archive file and loading that file is significantly more efficient than adding the files individually.
-For more information about using archive-type resources, see [Working with archive files](/docs/services/speech-to-text/acoustic-resource.html#workingArchive).
+Gathering multiple audio files into a single archive file and loading that single file is significantly more efficient than adding audio files individually.

-You use the `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}` method to add an audio resource of either type to a custom acoustic model.
-When you add an audio resource, you assign it an `audio_name`.
-Use a localized name that matches the language of the custom model and reflects the contents of the resource.

--   Include a maximum of 128 characters in the name.
--   Do not include spaces, `/` (slashes), or `\` (backslashes) in the name.
--   Do not use the name of an audio resource that has already been added to the custom model.
+You pass the audio resource as the body of the request and assign the resource an `audio_name`.
+For more information, see [Working with audio resources](/docs/services/speech-to-text/acoustic-resource.html).

-The following examples show the addition of both audio- and archive-type resources.
-In both cases, the audio resource is passed as the body of the request.
+The following examples show the addition of both audio- and archive-type resources:

--   The following example adds an audio-type resource to the acoustic custom model with the specified `customization_id`.
+-   This example adds an audio-type resource to the custom acoustic model with the specified `customization_id`.
 The `Content-Type` header identifies the type of the audio as `audio/wav`.
 The audio file, **audio1.wav**, is passed as the body of the request, and the resource is given the named `audio1`.

     ```bash
     curl -X POST -u "apikey:{apikey}"